isomerpages/nlb-biblioasia/_oct-2009/The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war.md

 Alan James Christian Mayne, _Representing the Slum: Popular Journalism in a Late Nineteenth Century City_ (Melbourne: University of Melbourne, 1991) &nbsp;

-Alan Smart, “Impeded Self-Help: Toleration and the Proscription of Housing Consolidation in Hong Kong’s Squatter Areas,” _Habitat International_, 27, no. 2 (June 2003), 205–25.
+Alan Smart, “Impeded Self-Help: Toleration and the Proscription of Housing Consolidation in Hong Kong’s Squatter Areas,” _Habitat International_ 27, no. 2 (June 2003): 205–25.

 Alan Smart, _The Shek Kip Mei Myth: Squatters, Fires and Colonial Rulers in Hong Kong_ (Hong Kong: Hong Kong University Press, 2006)

-Antonio Gramsci, _Prison Notebooks_ (New York: Columbia University Press, 1992) (Edited with an introduction by Joseph A. Buttigieg)
+Antonio Gramsci, _Prison Notebooks_ (New York: Columbia University Press, 1992).
+(Edited with an introduction by Joseph A. Buttigieg)

 Aprodicio A. Laquian, [_The City in Nation-Building: Politics and Administration in Metropolitan Manila_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=312872) (Manila: School of Public Administration, 1966).
 (Call no. RCLOS 320.99141 LAQ)